KQM-git/TCL/characters/geo/noelle.md

 **Sweeping Time** increases Noelle’s ATK by an additional 50% of her DEF.

 * Every opponent defeated during the skill’s duration adds 1s to the duration, up to 10s
+* Noelle can extend her burst duration at C6 to maximum by being off field at the time it is supposed to expire

 {% endtab %}
 {% endtabs %}